JDC-RVA/BikeFind-International/README.md

 # BikeFind International

-This is web application that will help user find City Bike Station all over the world!
+This is a web application that will help user find City Bike Station all over the world!

 APIs used:
 * Mapbox